volkanozsarac/EzGM/README.md

 ***

 ## Reference
-- If you are going to use the code presented herein for any official study, please refer to Ozsarac V, Monteiro R.C., Calvi, G.M.
-(2021).
-[Probabilistic seismic assessment of RC bridges using simulated records](https://doi.org/10.1080/15732479.2021.1956551).
-Structure and Infrastructure Engineering.
+- If you are going to use the code presented herein for any official study, please refer to:
+Volkan Ozsarac, Ricardo Monteiro & Gian Michele Calvi (2021) Probabilistic seismic assessment of reinforced concrete bridges using simulated records, Structure and Infrastructure Engineering, DOI: [10.1080/15732479.2021.1956551](https://doi.org/10.1080/15732479.2021.1956551)
 ***

 ## Potential Improvements
 - Computation of exact CS
 - Selection from ESM database
 - Addition of other scaling or matching methods
-- Use of SQL database files instead of .csv or .mat (reduces file size)